intel-lab-lkp/linux/Documentation/admin-guide/hw-vuln/indirect-target-selection.rst

 ^^^^^^^^^^^^^^^^^^^^
 All guests deploy ITS mitigation by default, irrespective of eIBRS enumeration and Family/Model of the guest.
 This is because eIBRS feature could be hidden from a guest.
-One exception to this is when a guest enumerates BHI_DIS_S, which indicates that the guest is running on an unaffected host.
+One exception to this is when a guest enumerates BHI_DIS_S or BUS_LOCK_DETECT, either of which indicates that the guest is running on an unaffected host and would not be migratable to an affected host.

 To prevent guests from unnecessarily deploying the mitigation on unaffected platforms, Intel has defined ITS_NO bit(62) in MSR IA32_ARCH_CAPABILITIES.
 When